IBM/blockchain-application-using-fabric-java-sdk/README.md

 * [Blockchain](https://en.wikipedia.org/wiki/Blockchain): A blockchain is a digitized, decentralized, public ledger of all transactions in a network.

-* Java: Java is a general-purpose computer-programming language that is concurrent, class-based and object-oriented.
+* [Java](https://en.wikipedia.org/wiki/Java_(programming_language)): Java is a general-purpose computer-programming language that is concurrent, class-based and object-oriented.

 ## Watch the Video
 TODO